jarviscanada/jarvis_data_eng_AmeySawant/profile/profile/profile.md

 ## Highlighted Projects
-**Azure cloud-based data warehousing | Tech Mahindra Innovation Labs**:  I designed and implemented a data warehousing solution usinG Azure cloud for a telecom client to centralize reporting and analytics. the project involved setting up Azure Data Factory (ADF) to ingest and transform data from various sources, including on-premises databases and cloud-based APIs into an Azure SQL Data Warehouse.
+**Azure cloud-based data warehousing | Tech Mahindra Innovation Labs**:  I designed and implemented a data warehousing solution using Azure cloud for a telecom client to centralize reporting and analytics. the project involved setting up Azure Data Factory (ADF) to ingest and transform data from various sources, including on-premises databases and cloud-based APIs into an Azure SQL Data Warehouse.
 Azure Blob Storage was utilized for staging raw data, while Power BI was integrated to visualize the processed data.

+**CI/CD pipeline implementation for a web application using Azure DevOps**: Built CI/CD piepline for a web application called TechConnect completely hosted on Azure.
+The pipeline was designed to automate code integration, testing and deployment processes, ensurind efficient and reliable application delivery.
+The web application was containerized using Docker and deployed on Azure Kubernetes Services (AKS)

 ## Professional Experiences